freeCodeCamp/chapter/CONTRIBUTING.md

     git push origin master --force
     ```

-    You can validate your current master matches the upstream/master by performing a diff:
+    You can validate if your current master matches the upstream/master or not by performing a diff:
     ```sh
     git diff upstream/master
     ```